 The Master of Science in Analytics (MSA) is an intensive 10-month learning experience designed to give students a thorough understanding of the tools, methods, applications and practice of advanced analytics.
 It is both focused and practical in its orientation, with the goal to provide an education that is directly applicable to a professional career.
 Admission is highly selective.
 The program admits individuals of exceptional talent and motivation with a strong aptitude for complex data analysis and high propensity for teamwork.

-International Applicants: International applicants are encouraged to apply by January 31.
-Applications received after this date should expedite documentation to ensure timely arrival.
-International applicants residing in the U.S. are encouraged to apply early as well.
+International Applicants: International applicants are encouraged to apply as early as possible in order to allow ample time to clear the student visa process.
+Non-citizens residing in the U.S. are encouraged to apply early as well.
 Applications can (and should) be submitted in advance of supporting documents, such as recommendation letters, transcripts, and language test scores.

 Before you call or visit: Sign-up to speak or visit with an admissions consultant.
 We are unable to accommodate unscheduled visits.

 |Degree:||Master of Science in Analytics (MSA)|